“For this is my blood of the covenant, which will be shed on behalf of many for the forgiveness of sins.”Matthew 26:28

 I think it’s safe to say that we’ve all been missing the Eucharist lately.
 Especially today, I’m longing for the Body, Blood, Soul, and Divinity of Jesus.
 My heart is breaking because we can’t go to Mass this Holy Thursday, when Jesus instituted the Eucharist, but at least for me, the next best thing is praying the Spiritual Communion prayer and reflecting on the beauty of the Eucharist.

-Jesus told us that to be his disciples, we have to eat his body and drink his blood.
-It’s how he continues to abide with us after this Ascension, and it’s non negotiable.
-When he celebrated Passover with his disciples, he offered them the first opportunity to partake of his Body and Blood.
-At the Last Supper, the twelve apostles were the first ones to partake in his Body, Blood, Soul, and Divinity.
+Jesus told us that to be His disciples, we have to eat His body and drink His blood.
+It’s how He continues to abide with us after His Ascension, and it’s non negotiable.
+When Jesus celebrated Passover with His disciples, He offered them the first opportunity to partake of His Body and Blood.
+At the Last Supper, the twelve apostles were the first ones to receive the Eucharist.
 They were the first ones at the first Mass.
-Out of his everlasting love, Jesus constantly gives us the gift of himself.
-He did this not only through his Passion on Good Friday, but also on Holy Thursday in the gift of the Eucharist.
+Out of His everlasting love, Jesus constantly gives us the gift of Himself.
+He did this not only through His Passion on Good Friday, but also on Holy Thursday in the gift of the Eucharist.

 Enjoying this post?
 Subscribe to Radiant with Joy!